-- Healthy behaviors and activities to promote wellness- Support programs and funding that encourage physical activity, healthy eating, breastfeeding, healthy parenting practices, healthy and safe foods, and reduce the prevalence of smoking and obesity. - Disaster preparedness and emergency medical response to protect the community Supporter programs and funding that prepare our emergency response procedures, training, and disaster command structures for the entire community including vulnerable populations and medically fragile residents.
-Support legislation and regulatory measures that improve the quality and delivery of emergency medical services and pre-hospital care.
+- Healthy behaviors and activities to promote wellness- Support programs and funding that encourage physical activity, healthy eating, breastfeeding, healthy parenting practices, healthy and safe foods, and reduce the prevalence of smoking and obesity. - Disaster preparedness and emergency medical response to protect the community Support programs and funding that prepare our emergency response procedures, training, and disaster command structures for the entire community including vulnerable populations and medically fragile residents.
+Support legislation and regulatory measures that improve the quality and delivery of emergency medical services and pre-hospital care. - Promote public health and safety, and prevention of harmful environmental conditions and ensures access to health care.
+Support programs and funding that prevent injuries and violence, prevent the spread of communicable disease, promote infection control and laboratory practices. - Protect public health by cleaning up and maintaining hazard free streambeds.

-- Promote public health and safety, and prevention of harmful environmental health conditions: and ensures access to health care: Support programs and funding that prevent injuries and violence, prevent the spread of communicable disease, promote infection control and laboratory practices, - increase the integration of behavioral and physical healthcare, and identify opportunities to and address environmental address the social determinants of health. conditions that are barriers to health.
+Increase the integration of behavioral and physical healthcare, and identify opportunities to address the social determinants of health.
 Support should minimally include no decreases in current funding levels in these health related programs and measures that maintain or strengthen local agency roles.